 The College is at the forefront of expanding what it offers students.
 Currently, the newly opened the A. Randle and Marilyn M. White Pre-Medical Advising Center will aid students pursuing health related fields.
 Also, students in the College have been recognized for some of the most prestigious awards given at the collegiate level.
 Donald “Field” M. Brown, was named the 2013 Rhodes Scholar.
 Jamie Aron was named a 2015 Truman Scholar, and the following year, Natalie Jones was named a 2016 Truman Scholar.

-The College of Arts & Sciences at Mississippi State University—Tradition with Vision.
+The College of Arts & Sciences at Mississippi State University— Learning through Discovery.